SAP/open-ux-tools/.changeset/honest-stingrays-breathe.md

 '@sap-ux/ui5-application-writer': minor
 ---

-Add configuration option generateStandaloneIndexHtmlto toggle the generation of index.html
+Add configuration option generateIndex to toggle the generation of index.html